 It is not mandatory to use 3 standard deviations for the removal of outliers, one can use 4 standard deviations or even 5 standard deviations according to their requirement.

 def outlier_removal(df, variable): upper_limit = df[variable].mean() + 3 * df[variable].std() lower_limit = df[variable].mean() - 3 * df[variable].std() return upper_limit, lower_limit upper_limit, lower_limit = outlier_removal(df, "chol") print("Upper limit: ", upper_limit) print("Lower Limit: ",lower_limit)

 Upper limit: 401.75627936643036 Lower Limit: 90.77177343885015

 Anything that doesn’t come between these two upper limits and lower limits will be considered an outlier.

-Now, take look in these outliers:
+Now, take look at these outliers:

 df[(df['chol'] < lower_limit) | (df['chol'] > upper_limit)]